Visiting Monksthorpe with your dog

 Dogs are welcome in the grounds and graveyard at Monksthorpe Chapel in Lincolnshire.
 Here is everything else you need to know about bringing your dog.

 Where can my dog go?

-Dogs need to be under effective control in the graveyard and need to be on a lead in the area reserved for wildlife (number 11 on this map): Monksthorpe grounds plan (PDF / 0.8369140625MB) download
+Dogs need to be under close control in the graveyard and need to be on a lead in the area reserved for wildlife: number 11 on the grounds plan map.

 Our definition of close or effective control is:

 - Being able to recall your dogs in any situation at the first call

 - Being able to clearly see your dog at all times (not just knowing they have gone into the undergrowth or over the crest of the hill).
 In practice, this means keeping them on a footpath if the surrounding vegetation is too dense for your dog to be visible